ajitagupta/motivationforeverybody/README.md

-# motivationmyth
+# Motivation for Everybody

 The problem also isn’t a lack of willpower, even though conventional wisdom would have us think that greater willpower is what separates the achievers from the dreamers.

-# Motivation Is Not the Spark
+## Motivation Is Not the Spark
 I thought motivation was a
 prerequisite to starting a tedious learning process—a spark necessary to get me going.
 But motivation is really a result.
 Motivation is the fire that starts burning